EmrD/EmrD/README.md

 # About Me
-Hello!
 I'm Emr, a passionate software developer interested in developing software across various platforms and languages.
 My primary interests lie in Python, Flutter, React, Java, and Javascript.
 Additionally, I have a basic understanding of C#.<br><br> I’m currently working on improving my skills with myself.<br><br><br><br>
 # Skills and Experience